 Arrival Advisor serves as a reliable source for information that users can trust right from the time they start planning their journey to move to Canada to after arrival.

 To design and develop the Arrival Advisor app, PeaceGeeks partnered with service providers, newcomers, and key local stakeholders to understand the challenges faced by immigrants and refugees in British Columbia.

 We brought these diverse community voices to the table through Advisory Committees.
 The Committees come together regularly to seek solutions to the shared problem of access to information and services.

 UX for Marketing

-Websites, e-commerce, contests, and marketing-driven campaigns are successful when they create authentic and impactful user experiences for their audiences.
+Websites, contests, and marketing-driven campaigns are successful when they create authentic and impactful user experiences for their audiences.
 Your users are the audiences you seek to inform, guide or influence—and your submission shares this story with us.
-This category requires that submissions are or were live during the past year (October 2017 to 2018) and include metrics that matter and can demonstrate their impact.
+This category requires that submissions are or were live during the past year (October 2018 to 2019) and include metrics that matter and can demonstrate their impact.

 UX by Students